-- Physical: Medium frame with strong build, moderate prominence of veins, thin hair, sharp eyes, soft nails and sharp nose
+In general, Pitta types have a medium frame with a strong build, moderate prominence of veins, light hair, sharp eyes, soft nails and a sharp nose.

 Pittas can become imbalanced when Pitta qualities (hot, light, liquid, oily, sharp, and spreading or mobile) accumulate and build up within the body and mind due to an incorrect diet and/or lifestyle.
 Some examples of Pitta aggravating activities include eating spicy foods, drinking coffee, getting too much sun, pushing yourself too hard and experiencing emotional stress.

 When there is a Pitta imbalance, people may struggle with skin conditions such as acne, rashes or eczema.
 They may develop digestive issues like heartburn, acid indigestion, ulcers, diarrhea, gastritis or become extremely hot and prone to hot flashes and fevers.
 They can also experience early graying of the hair and eye conditions.

 Mentally and emotionally, Pitta imbalance can lead to anger or irrational outbursts.
 Pitta types may lose their ‘filter’ and speak out harshly or critically.
 They may experience irritation, impatience, frustration, aggression, hatred, judgement, criticism, and jealousy.